On model spaces and density of functions smooth on the boundary: Introduction and main results

 This paper is organized as follows.
-In the preliminary section \ref{Prel} and section \ref{SecSuff1} we have gathered the preparatory work for the proof of \thref{maintheorem}.
+In the preliminary Section \ref{Prel} we have gathered some background results which will be relevant in the later proofs.
 Section \ref{SecSuff1} contains the main technical argument, which is the construction of a certain sequence of smoothing functions which converge to the identity.
-The last section is devoted to the proof of our main result and is divided into two subsections.
-The first part contains the proof of the necessity, which refers to proving that (ii) implies (iii) in \thref{maintheorem}, while the second part contains the proof of the sufficiency, which refers to deducing (i) from (iii).
+The last section is devoted to the proof of our main result.